Bastien-N/MetabolicTasksDCM/README.md

 The manuscript is available as a preprint on Biorxiv (https://doi.org/10.1101/2025.03.28.645901)

+This repository is currently under revision as preparation for publication, and therefore subject to change.

 ## Run order
 ### Subscripts
 R scripts and function in the R/Subscripts folder will be sourced as required.